pipiyea287/ubuntu_git_file/image_fusion/fundamental_knowledge.md

 ### feature map
 [easy to understand](https://blog.csdn.net/boon_228/article/details/81238091)
     some materials about the pooling operation.
 There are as many convolution kernels as there are feature maps.
+### caution
+If you want to run a project cloning from the github, remembering that you really need to read the introduction at first.